Welcome

 Introduction

 When a contract is breached, the injured party may claim damages.
 However, not all losses caused by a breach are recoverable.
 The law limits recovery to losses that are not too remote.
 The doctrine of remoteness of damage ensures that only losses which were reasonably foreseeable at the time the contract was made can be claimed.
-This protects parties from unexpected and disproportionate liability.
+This protects parties from unexpected and disproportionate liability and encourages them to allocate unusual risks clearly in the contract.

 Key Term: remoteness of damage